DawidGurdzinski2/SIDPBDRP/README.md

 # SIDPBDRP
-Drone designed for lifting and carrying objcets
+Drone designed for lifting and carrying objects